snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-timestamps/index.md

-`load_tstamp` - the time the event is added to the raw events table `dvce_created_tstamp` - the timestamp when the event was created `dvce_sent_tstamp` - the timestamp when the event was sent first `derived_tstamp` - the timestamp making allowance for innaccurate device clock, derived_tstamp = collector_tstamp - (dvce_sent_tstamp - dvce_created_tstamp), this should be regarded as the most reliable timestamp to take into account to know when the event actually happened
+`load_tstamp` - the time the event is added to the raw events table `dvce_created_tstamp` - the timestamp when the event was created `dvce_sent_tstamp` - the timestamp when the event was sent first `derived_tstamp` - the timestamp making allowance for inaccurate device clock, derived_tstamp = collector_tstamp - (dvce_sent_tstamp - dvce_created_tstamp), this should be regarded as the most reliable timestamp to take into account to know when the event actually happened

 For more details on timestamp check out this [Discourse forum](https://discourse.snowplow.io/t/which-timestamp-is-the-best-to-see-when-an-event-occurred/538).